module Map:sig..end

 | type ('key, 'value) Map.Poly.t = ('key , 'value, Comparator.Poly.t) Map.t | type 'value Key.Map.t = (Key.t, 'value, Key.comparator ) Map.t

-The same map operations exist in Map
+The same map operations exist in Map, Map.Poly, and Key.Map, albeit with

 different types.
 For example: